theonize/Currier/Gloss/Jonah/Jonah 1.md

 The sailors come to God through Jonah's ineptitude.

 12) Jonah would not commit suicide, he asked to be thrown in.
+It is his xenophobic way of putting blood-guilt on the sailors to take them down with him.

 13) Rowing harder never solves the problem, God solves the problem (v.
 15) Is 64:6